gmhafiz/go8/README.md

 Database calls lives in this repository layer where data is retrieved from a store.

-All of these layers are encapsulated in a domain.
+All of these layers are encapsulated in a domain, and an API can contain many domain.

+Each layer communicates through an interface which means the layer depends on abstraction instead of concrete implementation.
+This achieves loose-coupling and makes unit testing easier.

 ## Starting Point